 Q. Why is the Dow Jones – NP15 / SP 15 indices the appropriate indices upon which to base marginal cost signals?

-A. These indices, which are widely published, are available each weekday for on and off peak pricing.
+A. These indices, which are widely published, are available each day for on and off peak pricing.
 Each index represents a mathematical average of trades made in their respective zones on the previous day for use the following day.
 The indices are compiled based on the information provided by many of the large trading companies, which information is subject to audit.
 In short, the indices are the best information available for energy pricing.

 Q. You stated earlier that marginal pricing should apply both to incremental and decremental energy consumption from normal load.
 Who would pay for the decremental consumption of consumers?